dsv-su/gdpr-portal/readme.md

     use kamermans\OAuth2\GrantType\ClientCredentials;
     use kamermans\OAuth2\OAuth2Middleware;

-### Passing arguments
+### Passing arguments/objects
-The Plugin should receive information from the PluginController by passing arguments to the constructor and should return a zip-file to be processed.
+The Plugin should receive information from the PluginController by passing arguments (a search array and the plugin-object) to the constructor and should return a zip-file to be processed.
 The configuration file for the plugin should contain necessary data for connecting to the server e.g. client_id, client_secret, authorization code, callback uri, auth url, endpoint url.

 ### Response Status Codes